Comecacahuates/iot-connectivity-example/README.md

-# IoT Connectivity Monitoring Service
+# Experiment: IoT Connectivity Monitoring Service with AI-Assisted IaC

 This project demonstrates an event-driven, serverless architecture for monitoring IoT device connectivity on AWS.
 It showcases a workflow that leverages design-first principles, AI-powered code generation, and robust documentation.